werpu/mona-dish/docs/Stream.md

 tries to cover.
 Functional monadish patterns.
 And frankly spoken I needed it for the apache myfaces javascript codebase.

-So to stay save licenswise, I implemented streams within the context of this project.
+So to stay save licence - wise, I implemented streams within the context of this project.

 ## Early and Lazy streams

 What is the difference.
-In lazy streams each operation is peformed at the latest point possible in time (most of the time during collecting the data but not necessarily so) in the order the operations were performed.
+In lazy streams each operation is performed at the latest point possible in time (most of the time during collecting the data but not necessarily so) in the order the operations were performed.